Arvind Parikh: Music career

 Arvind Parikh has been performing for over six decades.
 Associations with other musicians helped him in his research work.
 These musicians include B. R. Deodhar, Latafat Hussain Khan, Amir Khan, Niyaz Ahmad-Faiyaz Ahmad Khan, D. T. Joshi, and Radhika Mohan Maitra.
 He has performed in India and abroad.
 He has performed at music festivals in India and Europe, and has had concert tours in several parts of West Asia, Far East and Australia.
 Parikh is a regular performer on All India Radio.
 His daughter Purvi Parikh is also a classical vocalist.
 His wife was a disciple of Niyaz Ahmad - Faiyaz Ahmad Khan of Kirana gharana.
 Parikh has compiled compositions and ragas in "Sitar Guru" and "Bandish Parampara" published by Navras Records UK.

 Cultural ambassador

 Parikh was vice president of the International Music Council (UNESCO) during 1994-97 and is currently co-ordinator for the Indian sub-continent.
 He is President of the Indian Musicological Society, chairman of the Western India chapter of ITC Sangeet Research Academy.

+Arvind Parikh has been conducting Baithaks with top notch Classical Musicians covering vocalists and instrumentalists.

+Baithaks have a unique format and style where there is open but focused conversation with the artist to highlight, aspects of classical music such gharana, methodology of teaching, current context of Hindustani classical music.

+He is archiving the rich heritage of the music with minimal bias.
+A big contribution to hindustani music, the heritage.

 Parikh conceived establishing a forum at which all segments of the music world could meet to discuss issues of common interests.
 Music forums are established in Mumbai, Chennai, Kolkata and Delhi.
 He is currently spearheading an association of 12 classical musicians, called All India Musicians’ Group (AIMG) - drawn from the Carnatic and Hindustani traditions (including Zakir Hussain, Hari Prasad Chaurasia, Shivkumar Sharma, Ravi Kiran, and Rajan-Sajan Mishra), to create greater support in government, industry and the media for Indian classical music.